History of propaganda: Cold War propaganda

 The ideological and border dispute between the Soviet Union and People's Republic of China resulted in a number of cross-border operations.
 One technique developed during this period was the "backwards transmission," in which the radio program was recorded and played backwards over the air.
 (This was done so that messages meant to be received by the other government could be heard, while the average listener could not understand the content of the program).

 When describing life in capitalist countries, in the US in particular, propaganda focused on social issues such as poverty and anti-union action by the government.
 Workers in capitalist countries were portrayed as "ideologically close".
 Propaganda claimed rich people from the US derived their income from weapons manufacturing, and claimed that there was substantial racism or neo-fascism in the US.

 When describing life in Communist countries, western propaganda sought to depict an image of a citizenry held captive by governments that brainwash them.
 The West also created a fear of the East, by depicting an aggressive Soviet Union.
 In the Americas, Cuba served as a major source and a target of propaganda from both black and white stations operated by the CIA and Cuban exile groups.
 Radio Habana Cuba, in turn, broadcast original programming, relayed Radio Moscow, and broadcast The Voice of Vietnam as well as alleged confessions from the crew of the USS Pueblo.

-George Orwell's novels Animal Farm and Nineteen Eighty-Four are virtual textbooks on the use of propaganda.
+George Orwell's novels Animal Farm (1945) Nineteen Eighty-Four (1949) are virtual textbooks on the use of propaganda.
 Though not set in the Soviet Union, these books are about totalitarian regimes that constantly corrupt language for political purposes.
-These novels were, ironically, used for explicit propaganda.
-The CIA, for example, secretly commissioned an animated film adaptation of Animal Farm in the 1950s with small changes to the original story to suit its own needs.
+The CIA, secretly commissioned an animated film adaptation of Animal Farm in the 1950s with small changes to the original story to suit its own needs.